Annual Responsive Grants

 You must select which cycle you will submit your application in for the Annual Responsive Grant process.
 Download our grants opportunities flyer for more details.
 If you submit your application in cycle one and your application is approved or denied, you cannot submit an application in cycle two.
 Whether you are approved or denied for an Annual Responsive grant, you are eligible to apply for any and all of the following grants processes: Biomedical Research, Capital/Naming Rights, Disaster Relief, High School Completion, Special and Urgent Needs and/or Strengthening Nonprofits.

-The application process for cycle one opens on Tuesday, January 3, 2017 with a deadline of Friday, February, 10, 2017 at midnight.
+The application process for cycle one closed on February 10, 2017.
 For more details on the application process, please download this PPT presentation.

 Children and Youth